Andrew Sabiston: Writer

-Voice
+Voice acting

-Series that Andrew Sabiston has voiced leading characters and guest roles on include: Corn & Peg, Little Bear, Mike the Knight, Arthur, Bo on the Go!, Little Charmers, Donkey Kong Country, Go Away, Unicorn!, BeyWheelz, Polka Dot Shorts, The Amazing Spiez, Totally Spies!, Super Why!, Artopia, Toot & Puddle, Roboroach, Knights of the Zodiac, Rescue Heroes, Air Master, Tales From the Cryptkeeper, The Future Is Wild, What It’s Like Being Alone, Care Bears Movie: Journey to Joke-a-Lot, Bill & Ted’s Excellent Adventures, The Neverending Story, Star Wars: Droids, Super Mario World, Stickin' Around, Harry and His Bucket Full of Dinosaurs, Babar and the Adventures of Badou, and Wish Kid.
+Series that Sabiston has voiced leading characters and guest roles on include: Corn & Peg, Little Bear (as Cat), Henry's World (as Cupid), Mike the Knight, Arthur, Bo on the Go!, Little Charmers (as Seven and Mr. Charming), Donkey Kong Country, Go Away, Unicorn!, BeyWheelz, Polka Dot Shorts, The Amazing Spiez, Totally Spies!, Super Why! (as the Eraser), Artopia, Toot & Puddle, Roboroach, Knights of the Zodiac, Rescue Heroes, Air Master, Tales From the Cryptkeeper, The Future Is Wild, What It’s Like Being Alone, Care Bears Movie: Journey to Joke-a-Lot, Bill & Ted’s Excellent Adventures, The Neverending Story, Star Wars: Droids, Super Mario World, Stickin' Around, Harry and His Bucket Full of Dinosaurs, Babar and the Adventures of Badou, and Wish Kid.

 Theatre

-For the theatre, Andrew Sabiston is the lyricist and co-book writer with composer Timothy Williams for the musical Napoleon which was first produced in 1994 at The Elgin Theatre in Toronto under the direction of John Wood.
+For the theatre, Sabiston is the lyricist and co-book writer with composer Timothy Williams for the musical Napoleon which was first produced in 1994 at The Elgin Theatre in Toronto under the direction of John Wood.
 It was subsequently produced in 2000 at the Shaftesbury Theatre in London under the direction of Francesca Zambello.
 In 2009, a new version was first presented in concert at Talk Is Free Theatre in Barrie, Ontario under the direction of Richard Ouzounian.
 This marked the beginning of a reimagining of the musical as an intimate, behind-the-scenes political drama with a cast half the size of the original productions and a new book and musical numbers.
 The new Napoleon debuted at the New York Musical Theatre Festival in July 2015.

-In July 2017, a generous new production opened at the Charlotte Theatre in Seoul for a limited three-month run.
-It featured a cast of 54 including K-pop artists B.A.P's Daehyun and BtoB's Changsub alongside famous musical actors such as Im Tae-kyung, Michael K. Lee, and Han Ji-sang.
+In July 2017, a new production opened at the Charlotte Theatre in Seoul for a limited three-month run.
+It featured a cast of 54 including K-pop artists B.A.P's Daehyun and BtoB's Changsub alongside musical actors such as Im Tae-kyung, Michael K. Lee, and Han Ji-sang.
 It was directed by Richard Ouzounian and presented in Korean.

+Personal life

+Sabiston is married to Stephanie Martin since 1996 where they have one child.